 Keep your hands on your things, pointing your palm towards to the ceiling.
 Hold this pose for 1 to 3 minutes, inhale and exhale gently.
 Change the cross of your legs after completing.
 This pose stretches the knees, ankles, and strengthens the back.
 It also helps to open the outer thigh muscles, groin and hips.
 As this pose’s role is sitting with our spine aligned, this helps us to reduce anxiety, stress and calm our mind.

 4. Forward Stretch Easy Pose

-As you inhale, lift both of your hands upwards, stretching your spine further.
+As you inhale, lift both of your hands upwards, st

 5. Half Lotus Pose

 Stand straight on the mat.
 Put your legs in front of you straight.
 Now, cross your legs in Indian style.
 Use your hands to carefully put your left foot on the right thigh and your right foot under left thigh.

 Push the ground with your hip bones while your head stretching upwards, lengthening the spine more.
 Press the chest forward and keep your shoulders down and relaxed.